im-sudhir/Heart-Disease-End-to-End-Machine-Learning/README.md

 # Heart-Disease-End-to-End-Machine-Learning
-This is a end to end classification of heart disease machine learning project
+This is an end to end classification of heart disease machine learning project.